Complete Ramadan System: Islamic Planner + Dua Journal - Muslim Planner

 Examples:

-• Read Qur’an once or more
+• Read the Qur’an once or more

 • Pray Tahajjud twice a week